pgorzelany/SwiftConfiguration/README.md

 ```

-Check the example project for an example build phase script.

 To select the configuration you want to use, just open your Build Scheme and select one.
 ![Build scheme setup](./Screenshots/build-scheme.png?raw=true "Build scheme setup")

 Once you build the project your configurations files will be validated and the Swift wrapper class generated. **Don't forget to add the generated file to your project sources so you can use it in your code!**

+You can check the example project to see how it is done in practice.

 ## Configuration file format